Q: Where can I buy your honey?

 Q: Can I buy honey directly from you and what are your prices?

-A: Yes you can BUT it may be more convenient to purchase from one of the stores near you as they have set hours and we are not home all the time.
+A: Yes you can, BUT it may be more convenient to purchase from one of the stores near you as they have set hours and we are not home all the time.
 If you feel you MUST buy directly from our home please call ahead to make an a appointment and I would appreciate that you show up ON TIME as I really don’t like waiting for someone who does not respect my time.
 I will gladly quote prices over the phone or by email.

 Q: Is your honey RAW?

 A: Yes.
 Technically All of our Honey is considered RAW because it is not pasteurized and not micron filtered.
 Our honey leaves the extractor and is run through a stainless steel clarifier to separate the honey and any large wax particles or bees then it is run through a stainless steel screen to remove any fine wax particles but this does not remove any pollen.